apache/ozone/hadoop-hdds/docs/content/feature/PrefixFSO.md

   files in deep directory hierarchy.

 ## OzoneManager Metadata layout format
-OzoneManager supports two formats - legacy and prefix.
+OzoneManager supports two metadata layout formats - legacy and prefix.

 Legacy is the existing OM metadata format, which stores key entry with full path name.
-In Prefix based optimization, OM metadata format stores intermediate directories into DirectoryTable and files into FileTable as shown in the above picture.
+In Prefix based optimization, OM metadata format stores intermediate directories into `DirectoryTable` and files into `FileTable` as shown in the below picture.
 The key to the table is the name of a directory or a file
-    prefixed by the unique identifier of its parent directory, \<parent unique-id>/\<filename>.
+    prefixed by the unique identifier of its parent directory, `<parent unique-id>/<filename>`.

 ![FSO Format](PrefixFSO-Format.png)